codess-aus/pycon-thailand/docs/contact.md

 ## 🙏 Thank You!

-Thank you for joining the **No Turning Back** workshop at PyCon Thailand!
+Thank you for joining the **Overcome Your Imposter Syndrome with GitHub Copilot** workshop at PyCon Thailand!

 Remember: You are capable, you are learning, and you belong in this community.